 I'm a PhD student in the Department of Operations, Information, and Decisions at the Wharton School, University of Pennsylvania.
-I am part of the Computational Social Science Lab, led by Professor Duncan Watts.
+I am part of the Computational Social Science Lab, and I am advised by Professor Duncan Watts.

 Before Wharton, I earned my Bachelor's in Computer Science (2020) and my Master's in Symbolic Systems (2021) at Stanford University, specializing in human-computer interaction.
 I am grateful to have been advised by Professors Michael Bernstein and Melissa Valentine.